Great Eating in France

 We love Marseille!
 It is a gritty, rambunctious city with unpredictable traffic and unpredictable experiences, but if you stick close to the “edges” of the city near the port and the sea you will find plenty to enthrall you.

-We love the work that has been done by an enterprising trio in setting up a range of eating experiences in the centre of the city.
-The trio involved are chef Harry Cummins, sommelier Laura Vidal and manager Julia Mitton (who is responsible for their Arles restaurant).
 Every time we visit Marseille, lunch at La Mercerie is a compulsory first stop for us.
 The food here is always first class and the wine selection satisfying.
 On our most recent visit we also loved our meal at the gritty Livingston where Valentin Raffali, who was previously Harry’s assistant at La Mercerie, is turning out stunning dishes to accompany the selection of macerated “orange” wines that they have assembled.

-Another food experience not to be missed in this southern city is L’Idéal which falls into the category of an Epicerie where you can select from a large range of high quality food items to make up a meal to have in your accommodation if you want to stay in.
+Another food experience not to be missed in this southern city is L’Idéal which falls into the category of an epicerie where you can select from a large range of high quality food items to make up a meal to have in your accommodation if you want to stay in.
 They also serve light meals and coffee at this site and they have a full scale restaurant directly over the narrow street outside.

 And speaking of coffee in France.
 In a country where coffee experiences are only just starting to improve, you can get an excellent coffee at the conveniently located Deep just near the Vieux Port.